Introducing Referent AI-native practice management software for modern law firms.

 Md.
-Rule: Full Text, Commentary, and Guidelines for Appellate Briefing
+Rule: Full Text, Commentary & Briefing Guide

 Filing an appeal in Maryland requires strict adherence to procedural and formatting rules.
 At the heart of these requirements is Maryland Rule 8-504, which governs the content and organization of appellate briefs submitted to the Maryland Court of Appeals and the Appellate Court of Maryland.